A panoramic photo of the Saint Marys River as viewed from Wildlight. A panoramic photo of the Saint Marys River as viewed from Wildlight.

 Regional-scale development is an incredibly complex undertaking.
 It involves the coordination of numerous elements, which must be completed in the logical order.
 In this step, an agreement between the land owner and Nassau County lays out how and at what point during the development process the various dedications and improvements will occur.

-Step 3 Within approximately 90 days of DSAP2 approval Approval of First Preliminary Development Plan
+Step 3 COMPLETE Approval of First Preliminary Development Plan

 Although the total land area of DSAP2 includes 15,000 acres, development will take place in limited stages over several decades.
 Each stage has its own Preliminary Development Plan, which must be approved by Nassau County and includes detailed specifications such as building heights and road setbacks.